Maumagnaguagno/HyperTensioN/README.md

 ```

 #### Lifted preconditions
-It is impossible to propagate variables all the time, some variables must be bounded during run-time.
+It is impossible to propagate variables all the time, some variables must be bound during run-time.
 Free variables are created as empty strings, being used as pointers to their future values.
 A ```generate([positive], [negative], free_variables)``` method will do the hard job, using positive preconditions to find possible values and unify accordingly, only yielding values that satisfy the preconditions requested.
 Therefore a positive precondition set that does not mention all free variables will generate zero unifications.